 If you don't love a piece of furniture- change it so that you can love it. -Thirty Eighth Street

 We painted a base coat on this buffet in the prettiest shade of blue.
 It's called Midnight Sky from Country Chic Paint.
 The first layer was applied light and unevenly so that we could still see the original wood finish peak through.
+If you like this shade, you'll probably love General Finishes in Klein Blue as well!

 We have a special way that we like to apply the paint so that it gives our pieces a naturally worn look.
 You can read all about our easy natural distressing technique here!

 After our base coat was dry, we added another layer of paint.
 Only this time we mixed Country Chic Paint's Midnight Sky and Vanilla Frosting together to create a slightly lighter version of the original base coat.
 We used this second color to highlight a variety of areas in this piece using this dry brush technique.
+I like to use these chip brushes for this kind of highlighting.

 The original top was in such great shape that we left it in its natural state.
 We preserved a little history and charm while giving this piece a whole fresh new look.
 And those details!?
 They are no longer competing!
 What a win-win!